PavanRangani/docs/docs/prd/family/families.md

   - If there isn't any record in any group, that group won't be shown
   - Shows tick mark icon for user marked as a lead. `Mark as lead` user shown first in the roles columns and then the other user is alphabetically sorted.
   - Note: There is not much width in the list page that's why we only show the first character of the last name.
 For ex. `Keith V.`
-  - If a family has no `Client Associate`, show `Ca Pool` as a word for Client Associate column on the list page.
+  - If a family has no `Client Associate`, show `CA Pool` as a word for Client Associate column on the list page.
+[See more details](../tasks/ca-pool.md)
   - On mouse hover of family shows hover effect.
 On its click opens family detail page.
   - Vertmore actions of row:
     - Edit, Archive & Delete